 The Next in Line participants: Indonesia, Kazakhstan, Netherlands, Panama, Peru, South Africa, Switzerland, Uruguay and Zimbabwe.

-Over the course of the exhibition there will be programme of events open to the public.
 Find out more about the participating countries on the British Council website.

 Download the guide